JKE96/Team-10/Teams.md

 ### Coordination ###
 * Establishing common understanding
-	* status, contributions, schedules, etc.
+	1. status, contributions, schedules, etc.
 * Clear roadmap for project

 ### Contributions ###
 * Different functional expertise
 * Respect ideas and thoughts
 * No dominating members

+### Support ###
+* We’re all in this together.
+* Competitive?
+No, cooperative.
+* Show mutual respect
+* Be willing to assist
+* Not a competition